Nils0/Nils0.github.io/_posts/2016-11-15-CorporateCultureAnalysis.md

 As a result of this step, I got a list of expressions on corporate culture for each company.
 However, a lot of these expressions where similar across companies and therefore failed to describe the specifics of a company that I was looking for.

-# 5. Company specific key phrases using TFIDF
+# 5. Extraction of company specific phrases

 In order to filter out the specific key phrases for each company, I used TFIDF on the identified culture phrases from step 4.
 I.e. I highlighted those phrases that appeared often in the reviews of the specific company and relatively rarely across the others.
 This gave me those culture expressions specific to each company.